 Ninja Pirate Zombie Robot: Ice cream clowns, ants, women from outer space, characters from Egyptian mythology, time-traveling marching band leaders...

 No Fourth Wall: The Titor Conglomerate angle has played out on the official Chikara101 forums.
-There was an in-character moderator, Anton Frady aka wmdchikara, who would edit any posts critical of Wink Vavasseur or speculating on anything involving Titor Conglomerate and Condor Security.
-The autocensor also blocks the words 'Titor', 'Condor' and 'Conrad'.
+There was an in-character moderator, Anton Frady aka wmdchikara, who would delete any posts critical of Wink Vavasseur or speculating on anything involving Titor Conglomerate and Condor Security.
+The autocensor also blocked the words 'Titor', 'Condor' and 'Conrad'.